thelatinatech/thelatinatech.github.io/_posts/2026-08-06-doradao-day-6.md

 ---
-title: "DoraDao - Day 6 - Creating an AI Film; From an Idea to a Finished Cinematic Clip"
+title: "DoraDao - Day 6 - From an Idea to a Finished Cinematic Clip"
 layout: post
 ---
-In creating an AI film, it turns out the hard part isn't working with AI, it's telling a good story.
+In today's session: Creating an AI Film, it turns out the hard part isn't working with AI, it's telling a good story.

 When I saw this session about AI filmmaking, I expected to leave with a list of prompts and tools.
 Instead I left again thinking about storytelling.